 The cost of training is $80 and includes a manual, integrated helmet system, lunch and the cost of equipment and fuel.
-Additionally, participants should come prepared with steel-toed boots, gloves (chainsaw gloves are recommended) and a long-sleeved shirt.
+Additionally, participants should come prepared with boots (steel-toe recommended), gloves (chainsaw gloves are recommended) and a long-sleeved shirt.

 Rio Texas Conference Chainsaw use Guidelines

 The Rio Texas Conference does not certify chainsaw operators, but rather we share information on how to safely use a dangerous tool when circumstances call for it

 We are NOT certifying anyone, but rather are sharing information on how to safely use a dangerous tool when circumstances call for it